 Oceana has compiled a list of suggestions for green – dare we say blue? – lifestyle choices that can help preserve the oceans for future generations.

-More than 300,000 members and e-activists in over 150 countries have already joined Oceana - the largest international organization focused 100 percent on ocean conservation.
-Become a WaveMaker here.
+More than 550,000 members and e-activists in over 200 countries have already joined Oceana - the largest international organization focused 100 percent on ocean conservation.
+Become a Wavemaker here.

 Electing the right public officials is essential to good ocean policy.
 Do your research and make an informed decision.
 Exercise your right to vote and stay involved after Election Day.
 If you have concerns or questions, contact your representative.
-Take action here.
+Take action.

 Global fisheries are on the verge of collapse.
 According to the U.N.
 Food and Agriculture Organization (FAO), three quarters of the world’s fisheries are now overexploited, fully exploited, significantly depleted or recovering from overexploitation.
-Ask your favorite seafood restaurant or fish market to buy from sustainable fisheries and only eat sustainably caught seafood.
-Download our pocket seafood guide here.
+Carry a sustainable seafood card and ask your seafood restaurant or fish market to buy from sustainable fisheries.
+Look for special terms like "line caught", "diver caught", "sustainably caught" or "sustainably harvested.

 Plastic debris in the ocean degrades marine habitats and contributes to the deaths of many marine animals.
 Because floating plastic often resembles food to many marine birds, sea turtles and marine mammals, they can choke or starve because their digestive systems get blocked when they eat it.
 Help prevent these unnecessary deaths—use cloth grocery bags and reusable water bottles.

 Motor oil and other hazardous materials often end up washing into coastal areas because they aren’t disposed of properly.
 This pollutes the water and hurts the overall health of our oceans.
 Be sure to dispose of hazardous waste in an environmentally safe way.